szilard/benchm-ml/2b-rf-cluster/README.md

 One can therefore use that (many nodes) to alleviate the memory problems.

 However, AUC is low.
-Finding the reason for the lower AUC would need more investigation (one reason might be that `predict` for Spark decision trees returns 0/1 and not probability scores, therefore the random forest prediction is based on voting not probability averaging - but that might not be the only reason).
+Finding the reason for the lower AUC would need more investigation (one reason might be that `predict` for Spark decision trees returns 0/1 and not probability scores therefore the random forest prediction is based on voting not probability averaging, another one might be different stopping criteria, etc).